Joaquín Nin-Culmell: Career

 In 1939, Nin-Culmell moved to the United States.
-He taught at Middlebury College, Vermont for two years before joining the music department of Williams College in Williamstown, Massachusetts (where Stephen Sondheim was one of his students).
+He taught at Middlebury College in Vermont for two years before joining the music department of Williams College in Williamstown, Massachusetts (where Stephen Sondheim was one of his students).
 He stayed at Williams for a decade, before joining the faculty at UC Berkeley in 1950.

 While at Berkeley, he conducted the University of California Symphony Orchestra and appeared as a pianist with numerous musical groups in the San Francisco Bay Area.

 In 1952, he performed as soloist in his own Concerto in C major for piano and orchestra with the San Francisco Symphony, under the direction of Pierre Monteux, and was the symphony's guest conductor in March 1953.

 His compositions include Cuban Folk Songs for mixed chorus, Catalonian Folk Songs for soprano and piano, and Eight Variations on a Theme by Gaspar Sanz for orchestra.
 Over time, his musical themes shifted from a regional sensibility to the religious.
 A commission from France resulted in the Symphony of Mysteries for organ and choir.
 In 1971, he composed a Mass for St. Mary's Cathedral in San Francisco.

 Throughout his career, Nin-Culmell performed concerts in France, Italy, England, Switzerland, Cuba, Spain and Denmark, and was a member of many organizations: the International Society for Contemporary Music and the Composers' Forum, the Royal Academy of Fine Arts of San Fernando in Madrid (as was his pianist/composer father, Joaquin Nin), the Academy of Fine Arts of Sant Jordi in Barcelona, and the French Legion of Honor.

 Aside from his musical activities, Nin-Culmell also found time to contribute prefaces to his sister Anaïs Nin's four-volume Early Diaries.

 In 1974, Nin-Culmell retired from UC Berkeley.
-He continued to compose and perform, as well as mentoring many young artists and writers in the area, including the future Publisher and Managing Editor of The Environmentalist, Janet Ritz, whose parents lived across the street from Nin-Culmell.
+He continued to compose and perform, as well as mentoring many young artists and writers in the area, including the future publisher and managing editor of The Environmentalist, Janet Ritz, whose parents lived across the street from Nin-Culmell.